Art Tales Writing Contest

 Qualified entries shall be (a) either a single short story or poem (one entry per person) (b) no longer than 500 words (c) written solely by the entrant (d) not previously published (e) nor in conflict with trademark, copyright, rights of privacy, rights of publicity or any other rights, of any kind or nature, of any other person or entity; (f) which does not include any language or other content that is indecent or inappropriate as determined by the CITY in its discretion.
 Entries not satisfying these criteria in any respect will be disqualified.
 By entering the contest winners agree to give the City of Ventura a nonexclusive license to publish their work online and in a limited edition.

 BACKGROUND: The City of Ventura is pleased to sponsor the annual creative contest open to all writers worldwide in partnership with E.P.
 Foster Library located at 651 E Main St in downtown Ventura.
-The contest invites imaginative writers of all ages to compose a short story or poem (500 words maximum) inspired by one of the artworks currently on exhibit at the library from the Municipal Art Collection.
-These selections from the City Hall collection are rotated annually to a special second floor exhibit space near the library’s rear (children's) entrance in an effort to make them more accessible to the community.
+The contest invites imaginative writers of all ages to compose a short story or poem (500 words maximum) inspired by one of the artworks currently on exhibit at the library from the Public and Municipal Art Collections.
+These selections from City Hall and other facilities are rotated annually to a special second floor exhibit space near the library’s rear (children's) entrance in an effort to make them more accessible to the community.

 MUNICIPAL ART COLLECTION